 Hoppie Hopper started with an examination of the city’s izakaya.
 Japanese food is a whole world unto itself and izakaya– classic Japanese pubs specializing in little bites and strong drinks over which patrons linger to talk, debate, argue, and laugh– give us ample opportunity to sample the savory delights that we wash down with sake, shochu and, of course, hoppie*.
 It was in these places that we came to realize our deeper, more engaged interest in Japanese culture as it appears on these shores.

 We are two old friends, one Japanese and one American.
-While we have to work day jobs to pay for all the hopping we must do, our true passion is the perusal of both Japanese and English-language press, quick chats with those in the know among the places we visit, and close study of Japanese community sign boards, newsletters, and websites, all in the interest of finding the best, latest, tastiest izakaya New York City has to offer.
+While we work day jobs to pay for all the hopping we must do, our true passion is the perusal of both Japanese and English-language press, quick chats with those in the know among the places we visit, and close study of Japanese community sign boards, newsletters, and websites, all in the interest of finding the best, latest, most exciting iterations of Japanese culture in New York City.